Analysis and Research

 PINPOINT has started in June 2021.

-The PINPOINT study is being led by Dr Paul Henderson of the University of Edinburgh, and the Registry is pleased to work with Dr Henderson and his team to support delivery of this project.
-The PINPOINT study started in June 2021.
+The PINPOINT study started in June 2021 and is being led by Dr Paul Henderson of the University of Edinburgh.
+The Registry is pleased to work with Dr Henderson and his team to support delivery of this project.
+An abstract for PINPOINT was accepted for poster presentation at ECCO 2024.

 (BSG ‘Campus’ Jan 2021)